Benefits of Speech Therapy for Seniors

 As we get older, our bodies change.
 Our speaking abilities, which may be affected by personal struggle, illness, or the aging process in general, can also be affected.
-Older adults to find chewing and swallowing exhausting, or find themselves in coughing fits before, during, or after swallowing, or find the quality of their voices changed, speech therapy can help.
+For older adults to find chewing and swallowing exhausting or find themselves in coughing fits before, during, or after swallowing, or find the quality of their voices changed, speech therapy can help.

 Older adults who notice issues with communication, language, and swallowing, should take action as soon as possible.
 Speech therapy can be beneficial at any age, especially as older adults need to communicate with family, friends, and medical professionals.

 Patients can benefit from proactive therapy, training, and education.
 Speech therapy is a necessary part of treatment when it comes to conditions such as brain injury, stroke, and Parkinson’s disease.
 Some underlying conditions may also cause issues with speech.

 Many disorders can affect swallowing and speech such as apraxia, dysphagia, and orofacial maillot functional disorders.
 Patients suffering from these disorders experience issues with corrugated muscular movements, which affect their communication skills by increasing the difficulty in articulating words and swallowing.

 Working with a speech therapist can help address these issues while also keeping patients focused on tasks, problem-solving, reasoning, and memory.
 For older adults who have trouble getting to and from doctor’s appointments, telespeech can be a wonderful tool.
 Telespeech allows the speech-language pathologist to meet virtually with the patient so the patient does not have to leave his or her home in order to receive therapy.